A Slow Website - Time to First Byte (TTFB)

 The slow backend problem

 The following simplified example illustrates how a slow backend can lead to a delay for the download of the sub sequent assets.
-The tests have been made with the full page speed test on tools.keycdn.com/speed.
+The full page speed tests have been performed using our Website Speed Test tool.
 The first example shows fast delivery of the HTML document without any delays.

-In the following example, we manually create a delay of 1 second to highlight the issue of a slow time to first byte.
+In the following example, we manually added a 1 second delay to highlight the issue of a slow time to first byte.
 The assets starts downloading after the HTML document has been fully downloaded.

 The difference between TTFB and TTLB is very small in this example, which eliminates connectivity issues or large geographic distance as potential problems.
 The issue has to be on the origin server.
-On average anything with a TTFB under 100ms is fantastic.
-Anything between 200-500ms is standard, between 500ms - 1s is less than ideal and anything greater than 1s should likely be investigated further.
+On average anything with a TTFB under 100 ms is fantastic.
+Anything between 200-500 ms is standard and anything between 500 ms and 1 s is less than ideal.
+Anything greater than 1 s should likely be investigated further.

 What are the reasons for slow time to first and last byte?